titumozammel/operational-silence-framework/README.md

 - Never reduce what you can remove.
 - Never replace what you can reduce.
 - Always start with elimination.
-- Recover Human Energy before adding more work.
+- Recover Human Energy before increasing operational demand.

 The objective is **not cost reduction**.